Offshore Vessel Construction Disputes

 Ease of enforcement

-A belief that arbitration provides for a confidential method of dispute resolution is usually a further important factor in the parties’ decision to choose it as their method of dispute resolution.
-This is particularly relevant where the matters in dispute are commercially sensitive, which is often so in the context of offshore construction disputes.
+A belief that arbitration provides for a confidential method of dispute resolution is usually a further important factor in the parties’ decision to choose it.
+This is particularly relevant when the matters in dispute are commercially sensitive, which is often the case in the context of offshore construction disputes.

 As a matter of English law, an English court will uphold the implied duty on the parties to treat the arbitration as confidential, unless there are valid reasons not to, for example, because disclosure is in the interests of justice.
 However, parties will often wish to make express provision for the extent to which the process is to be confidential, and the circumstances in which the outcome of an arbitral process may be disclosed to others (e.g., providing for the outcome of the proceedings to be disclosed to the parties’ bankers or auditors).

 Parties should recognise the limits on the confidentiality of the arbitral process.
-Failure to adhere to the terms of an award will usually permit the other party to have the award recognised as a court judgment, with confidentiality being lost.
+Failure to adhere to the terms of an award will usually permit the other party to have the award recognised as a court judgment, which will be a public document.